MisanthropeGirl/schroders/README.md

 At this point I figured it was easier to remove the MSW setup from `setupTests.ts` and put it in to my two component test files.
 Obviously this wouldn't be feasible if I had too many components that did data access.

 The switch to MSW on this branch has also lead to the coverage report once again saying that the line in `StockChart.tsx` where I replace any previous data for a ticker is uncovered but there are no changes to the component on this branch nor have any tests been removed.

+## 2025-12-22 (2)

+Some further searching bought the `axios-mock-adapter` package to my attention.
+By using this I could restore MSW to being global and replace the jest mocking of axios for all but one test ('it handles no response being received') as, like with MSW, axios doesn't deal with not network errors (which, again, is not particularly surprising).

+The solution for the remergence of the `StockChart.tsx` coverage issue turned out to be adding a delay to that endpoint's handler in order to simulate the network latency.
+Once that was done all was good again.